Have you planned something and it didn’t turn out the way you wanted it to?

 - Your children expect you to be there for all their soccer matches or dance rehearsals.

-- The society expects you to go to college, get married and have kids.
+- Society expects you to go to college, get married, and have kids.

 Don’t let other people’s expectations of you becomes your expectations.

 You can’t help someone manage their expectations.
 If your parents aren’t happy with what you do in life, then it’s their expectations which are making them unhappy.
 It’s not your fault.
 You aren’t the one who disappoints them.
 They are trying to control something which they have no control over.
 It’s their expectations which cause their disappointment.